-David Kordansky Gallery is pleased to announce an exhibition of new paintings by Lesley Vance.
-Taking place across two of the gallery's exhibition spaces, the show will feature paintings that are Vance's largest and most ambitious to date.
-The exhibition will be on view September 12 through October 24, 2020.
-David Kordansky Gallery is currently open by appointment only.
+David Kordansky Gallery is pleased to present an exhibition of new paintings by Lesley Vance, A Zebra Races Counterclockwise.
+The show, which opens September 12 and will be on view through October 24, 2020, takes place across two of the gallery's exhibition spaces and features paintings that are Vance's largest to date.
+David Kordansky Gallery is currently open by appointment.
+Virtual visits are available.

-The entire breadth of Vance's experience comes to bear in her most recent paintings, several of which are over six feet tall and therefore enter into dialogue with the body in wholly new ways.
-Like her paintings of the last few years, the underlying architecture of these works is based in freely flowing expressive gestures that she carefully elaborates over time, transforming them into networks of lines, textures, and intercut volumes.
-Because of their increased scale, these marks communicate the sweep of an entire arm rather than merely the hand; passages appear to speed up or slow down with newfound force.
+Several of Vance's most recent paintings are over six feet tall and therefore enter into dialogue with the body in wholly new ways.
+Like her works of the last few years, the underlying architecture of these paintings is based in freely flowing expressive gestures that she elaborates over time, transforming them into networks of lines, textures, and intercut volumes.
+Because of their increased scale, these marks communicate the sweep of an entire arm.
+Passages appear to speed up or slow down with newfound force.
 Furthermore, the vivid intensity of her palette creates fully immersive, intensely optical viewing experiences in which foregrounds and backgrounds constantly jostle for primacy.
 For all their formal power, though, these paintings are sensitive documents that record the action of intelligence and imagination as they intersect with sensate reality.

 Press release courtesy David Kordansky Gallery.